lwndev/containerized-local-environments/README.md

 ./dev-env.sh logs php-dev
 ```

-## Development Workflow with Cursor
+## Development Workflow

 1. Start the containers using `./dev-env.sh start`
-2. Open your project folder in Cursor
+2. Open your project folder in your preferred code editor or IDE
 3. Edit files locally - changes are automatically synced to the container
 4. Run commands in the container using `./dev-env.sh shell <service>`
 5. Access web applications: